Matteson, Illinois: Economy

 Matteson was home to Lincoln Mall, which was located at Cicero Avenue and US Highway 30.
 Once one of the Chicago Southland's major regional shopping centers, Lincoln Mall experienced a protracted decline beginning in the 1990s and closed on January 7, 2015.
 Demolition of the mall site commenced in May 2017.
+There are currently plans to redevelop the mall property into a mixed-use complex.

 The Federal Motor Carrier Safety Administration operates its Midwestern Region Service Center in this area and Valspar operates a paint manufacturing facility in Matteson.

 Government

 Matteson is in Illinois's 2nd congressional district.

 Matteson's sister city is Pune, India.